kiwix/kiwix-js-pwa/scripts/Kiwix_JS_WikiMed_Release_Body.md

 ## Installation Instructions - Electron

-* For the Windows Portable build, unzip the contents of the [WikiMed-by-Kiwix-<<base_tag>>-E.zip](https://github.com/kiwix/kiwix-js-windows/releases/download/v<<base_tag>>-WikiMed/WikiMed-by-Kiwix-<<base_tag>>-E.zip) archive to any folder, or to a flash drive / thumb drive, and double click on `Start WikiMed by Kiwix` or `Start WikiMed by Kiwix.bat`, or open the `kiwix-js-windows-win32-ia32` folder and double click on `WikiMed by Kiwix.exe`.
 * For the Windows Setup (installable) build, simply download and launch.
 It will install itself, together with a shortcut in your shortcut menu, and run.
 When you want to update the app, just install a new version over it (it will uninstall the old one for you).
+* For the Windows Portable build, unzip the contents of the [WikiMed-by-Kiwix-<<base_tag>>-E.zip](https://github.com/kiwix/kiwix-js-windows/releases/download/v<<base_tag>>-WikiMed/WikiMed-by-Kiwix-<<base_tag>>-E.zip) archive to any folder, or to a flash drive / thumb drive, and double click on `Start WikiMed by Kiwix` or `Start WikiMed by Kiwix.bat`, or open the `kiwix-js-windows-win32-ia32` folder and double click on `WikiMed by Kiwix.exe`.
-* For the Linux portable builds, download and save the correct AppImage file anywhere (e.g. your Desktop), and double-click it.
-If it doesn’t work, open Terminal and run `chmod a+x WikiMed-by-Kiwix*.AppImage` and then `./WikiMed-by-Kiwix*.AppImage`.
-If you have trouble with **Debian**, you may need to add the `--no-sandbox` switch to the command like this `./WikiMed-by-Kiwix*.AppImage --no-sandbox` (see https://github.com/electron/electron/issues/17972#issuecomment-516957971).
+* **For the Linux _portable_ builds,** download and save the correct AppImage file anywhere (e.g. your Desktop), and double-click it.
+If it doesn’t work, open a terminal and run `chmod a+x WikiMed-by-Kiwix*.AppImage` and then `./WikiMed-by-Kiwix*.AppImage`.
+* On **_Debian_**, if you you have issues running the AppImage on older versions of the OS, you can try adding the `--no-sandbox` switch to the command` (see https://github.com/electron/electron/issues/17972#issuecomment-516957971).
+This is not necessary on recent versions.
 * On **OpenSUSE** you may need to install Chrome in order to get the dependencies necessary to run the AppImage (because Electron apps run Chrome internally).
 With **_older_** versions of OpenSUSE, you may additionally need to use these commandline switches: `./WikiMed-by-Kiwix*.AppImage --use-gl=disabled --disable-gpu-compositing`,¹ but this is no longer necessary in recent versions.
-* For the Linux installable builds, download the correct `.deb` package.
-Open a terminal, `cd` to the directory containing the package, and type `sudo apt install ./kiwix-js-wikimed*.deb`.
-Once installed, on **Debian**, you may have to run the app by opening terminal and typing `kiwix-js-wikimed --no-sandbox`.
-On **Ubuntu**, you should be able to run it from its installed icon.
+* **For the Linux _installable_ builds:**
+  + **_Debian/Ubuntu_**: download the correct `.deb` package.
+Open a terminal, `cd` to the directory containing the package, and type `sudo apt-get update` followed by `chmod a+x ./kiwix-js-wikimed*.deb`, then`sudo apt install ./kiwix-js-wikimed*.deb`.
+To run the app from the command line, rather than from its installed icon, simply type `kiwix-js-wikimed` in terminal.
+On **Debian**, if you receive the error `libgbm.so.1: cannot open shared object file`, please run `sudo apt install libgbm-dev`.
+On older versions of Debian, you may have to add `--no-sandbox` to the command line when running the app, i.e. `kiwix-js-wikimed --no-sandbox`.
 When you want to update, just install the new version, and it will install over the old version.
-To install on **OpenSUSE**, it may be easiest to extract the files from the AppImage instead of using the Deb package.
+  + **_OpenSUSE_**, it may be easiest to extract the files from the AppImage instead of using the Deb package.
 The executable is `kiwix-js-wikimed`.
 See possible commandline switches above.
-* Windows: **Because the portable archive may not be commonly downloaded, you may face Windows SmartScreen issues** on first launch.
-Follow instructions to "Run anyway" if you trust this site.
-If you prefer, use the installable version [WikiMed-by-Kiwix-Setup-<<numeric_tag>>-E.exe](https://github.com/kiwix/kiwix-js-windows/releases/download/v<<base_tag>>-WikiMed/WikiMed-by-Kiwix-Setup-<<numeric_tag>>-E.exe) which is digitally signed.
+* Windows (zipped app): If you get a Windows Smartscreen notification on first launch of the zipped portable app, follow instructions to "Run anyway" if you trust this site.
+If you prefer, use the executable version (ending `.exe`) which is digitally signed.

 ¹ With many thanks to Jay Midura for documenting the switches needed for OpenSUSE.